Kansas Court Records

 Is Kansas a Common Law State for Marriage?

-Common law marriages are recognized in Kansas.
+Kansas recognizes common law marriages.
 The Sunflower State is one of several US states that allow this type of union, alongside Colorado, Iowa, Montana, Oklahoma, Rhode Island, and others.

-To establish a common law marriage in Kansas, the relationship must meet several requirements, some of which include.
+To establish a common law marriage in Kansas, the relationship should meet several requirements, some of which include.

-• Both parties must meet the general eligibility rules for marriage.
+- Both parties must meet the general eligibility rules for marriage.
 Spouses must be old enough to marry and not already in a separate legal relationship.
-In addition, both parties must not be directly related.
+In addition, neither party should be directly related.

-• Both parties must indicate their intent and have an agreement to marry.
-However, intent does not have to be in writing.
+- Both parties must indicate their intent and agree to marry.
+However, the intent does not have to be in writing.

-• Parties must hold each other out as a married couple to the community.
-This means friends, family members, and others must view them as married.
-Couples must also engage in joint activities like filing joint tax returns or adopting the same last names.
+- Parties must disclose their marital status to the community.
+This means friends, family members, and others should be aware of the marriage.
+Couples should also engage in joint activities like filing tax returns or adopting the same last names.

 Note: Unlike some states, cohabitation is not a core requirement for establishing common-law marriages in Kansas.